picatz/pcapz/README.md

 ## Development

-Currently this is only implemented for macOS.
+Currently this has only been implemented and tested on macOS and Linux.

 ## License